 Stretch marks can happen to anyone.
-The conversation typically centers around pregnancy (since that’s when women are most susceptible to getting them), but the reality of these streaky lines is that they know no gender, age or body type.
+The conversation typically centers around pregnancy (since that’s when women are most susceptible to getting them), but the reality of these streaky lines is that they know no gender, age, or body type.
 The good news is that there are various options to deal with them if you want.
-We asked Dr. Jason Emer to weigh in on the most effective stretch mark treatments.
+We asked board certified dermatologist Dr. Jason Emer, MD, to weigh in on the most effective stretch mark treatments.

 Stretch marks can be treated with either ablative or non-ablative lasers.
 By destroying the upper layer of the skin, ablative lasers such as CO2 and Erbium YAG make the body generate a new layer of skin which is smoother and more unified in color.
 Non-ablative lasers including Alexandrite and Fraxel aim at the deeper layers of the skin, to promote the development of collagen.
 It often takes a number of sessions of either form of laser treatment to see the full effects.